single-cell-data/SOMA/rfcs/profiler.md

 ### Drawbacks

 One drawback here is limiting custom profilers’ API to flamegraph.
 As mentioned earlier, there are many profilers with different output formats.
-One possible solution to this problem is to allow the byte array associated with each custom profiler in the DB schema to be open to different interpretations which while more scalable is a less secure solution.
+One possible solution to this problem is to allow the byte array associated with each custom profiler in the DB schema to be open to different interpretations which, while more scalable, is a less secure solution.

 ## Architecture